-3Homework (HW) assignments on your VisibleBody Courseware:
+3Homework (HW) assignments on your WileyPlus Account:

-Assignments are to be completed on your own outside of class and are available on the Visible Body courseware (you need to purchase an access code! - see pg 2 for information).
-The assignment will contain various questions pertaining to the anatomical content covered in class to assess your knowledge over the in-class content and any new medical terminology.
-There will be eight assignments over the course of the semester.
-Each assignment is due on the due date (see schedule of topics; pg.11), no exceptions.
-Late assignments will not be accepted for any reason (excused or unexcused): 1) the assignments are all online and you have at least a week to complete them and 2) because the answers are available after the assignment due date on Visible Body to use as a study tool for the upcoming exams.
-Thus, re-opening the assignment is unfair to the other students who completed the assignment on time.
+Assignments and/or case studies are to be completed on your own outside of class and are available on WileyPlus (you need to purchase an access code! - see pg 1).
+The assignment will contain various questions pertaining to the physiological content covered in class to assess your knowledge over the in-class content and your integration/application skills.
+There will be nine assignments over the course of the semester that you redo one time.
+Each assignment is due on the due date (see schedule of topics for the weeks the assignment is due), no exceptions.
+Late assignments will not be accepted for any reason (excused or unexcused): 1) the assignments are all online and you have at least a week to complete them and 2) because the answers are available after the assignment due date on WileyPlus to use as a study tool.
+The lowest assignment grade will be dropped at the end of the semester.